 - The government has also enacted various subsidy programs in place for certain businesses.

 - For more details regarding Japan’s COVID-19 response, visit our Praxity Alliance firms, Mazars, Praxity.

 - The Malaysian government will provide a salary reimbursement to employers at various levels per month to every employee for a three-month period.

-- Deferral of income tax filings for companies with tax year-end periods from July 31, 2019 to November 30, 2019, for a two-month period.
+- Deferral of income tax filings for companies with tax year-end periods from September 31, 2019 to December 30, 2019, for a three-month period.